 4. How to support an anxious dog

 As with people, the earlier you recognise signs of anxiety or stress, the greater success you will have in managing or overcoming it.
-Nobody knows your pet like you do, so if you see your dog showing tell-tale signs of anxiety, here’s what to do:
+Nobody knows your pet like you do, so if you see your dog showing tell-tale signs of anxiety, here are some different methods of dog anxiety treatment:

 Speak with your vet!